jtuchscherer/service_provider/README.md

   end
 end
 ```
+The name of the service provided defaults to the underscored class name, and can also be given as a parameter: `+Provides.new(:square_service)`.

+### Using a service
-The class that requires a service has to extend the MethodDecorators and to decorate its initialize method with the Requires decorator.
-The argument passed into the Requires decorator will be the name of the instance variable that holds that service.
+The class that requires a service has to extend the `MethodDecorators` module and to decorate its initialize method with the `Requires` decorator.
+The argument passed into the `Requires` decorator will be the name of the instance variable that holds that service.

 ```ruby
 class SquareSample